apache/druid/docs/configuration/index.md

 |`type`|`fillCapacityWithTierSpec`.|required; must be `fillCapacityWithTierSpec`|
 |`workerTierSpec`|[Worker Tier Spec](#workerTierSpec) object|null (no worker tier spec)|

+> Before using the _equalDistributionWithTierSpec_ and _fillCapacityWithTierSpec_ strategies, you must upgrade overlord and all MiddleManagers to the version that support this feature.

 ###### Javascript<a id="javascript-worker-select-strategy"></a>

 Allows defining arbitrary logic for selecting workers to run task using a JavaScript function.